Raijeee/journal-Reiji/lesson_2.md

 ![](Comp%20Sci-3.jpg)

-## Fig 1: A basic list of whats inside a computer, ranging from the motherboard and CPU to something precise as basic IO's.
+## Fig 1: A basic list of whats inside a computer, ranging from the motherboard and CPU to something precise as  IO's and ROM's.